drohal3/fullstackopen-part11/README.md

 **Solution:**
 Configured and tested as instructed.

-# Restarted work on this course
+# Resumed work on this course
 > I did not notice any major changes in the content of the course from the version
 > when I completed exercises 11.1 - 11.9.
 > For this reason, I picked up from where I finished.